Table of contents

 To empower employees through recognition, give them words of support, encouragement, and praise.
 Acknowledge their accomplishments so they know you’re invested in their success and trust them.
 Recognition from all levels ー from peers, to managers, to the C-suite ー is critical for establishing an empowering culture at your organization.

 Recognizing behaviors that are in line with company values incentivizes employees to repeat them by empowering them with the confidence they need to live company values.
-92 percent of workersagree that they are more likely to take a specific action again if they are recognized for doing it the first time.
+92% of workers agree that they are more likely to take a specific action again if they are recognized for doing it the first time.
 Using a recognition platform can foster an environment of empowerment, drive individual performance, and improve NPS scores and raise stock prices.

 Invest in learning and development by urging employees to share their knowledge, take on new responsibilities, and attend industry conferences or events that gives them the power to learn and improve their skills.
-HR should also establish a clear path for career advancement at their company.
+HR should also set up a clear path for career advancement at their company.
 Even if employees feel empowered, it can be discouraging to work towards an ill-defined or unattainable goal.
-Promoting employees in-house shows that growth and success has tangible rewards at your organization.
+Promoting employees in-house shows that growth and success have tangible rewards at your organization.

 Companies also need to ensure there are plenty of coaching, mentoring, and training programs available to boost morale and offer a concrete sense of direction.
 And don’t neglect psychological safety, either, or employees won’t get much out of the relationship.